jldalisay-stat/CoCiPHIL-ITP-WS2/README.md

 ## Credits
 This R Shiny app was developed by [John Lemuel M. Dalisay](https://www.linkedin.com/in/johnlemueldalisay/) as part of the Co-CiPhil project: Co-Creating Environmental Citizen Science Capacity in the Philippines during the ITP-WS2 Week 2 Lecture by Prof. Thomas Neyens.

+## Want to Connect?
+If you're passionate about public health research or have any questions, suggestions, or collaboration ideas related to this project, I'd love to connect with you!
+Feel free to reach out to me via LinkedIn [https://www.linkedin.com/in/johnlemueldalisay/](https://www.linkedin.com/in/johnlemueldalisay/).